Dr. Ed Seifried’s FOMC Meeting Commentary Report – January 25, 26 2022

 • The Committee will determine the timing and pace of reducing the size of the Federal Reserve’s balance sheet so as to promote its maximum employment and price stability goals.

-• The Committee expects that reducing the size of the Federal Reserve's balance sheet will
+• The Committee expects that reducing the size of the Federal Reserve’s balance sheet willcommence after the process of increasing the target range for the federal funds rate hasbegun.

-• In the longer run, the Committee intends to hold primarily Treasury securities in the SOMA,
+• In the longer run, the Committee intends to hold primarily Treasury securities in the SOMA,thereby minimizing the effect of Federal Reserve holdings on the allocation of credit acrosssectors of the economy.

 VOTING RESULTS: No dissenting votes